 (Be warned: Both Fidelity and Schwab have a second set of target-date funds, but they’re built using actively managed funds.
 These are considerably more expensive—and not the sort of fund that HumbleDollar favors.)

 You might also check out Fidelity Four-in-One Index Fund and Vanguard’s four LifeStrategy funds.
 All five funds offer a static mix of U.S. and foreign stocks and bonds—again, built using index funds.
 All you need to do is decide how aggressive you’re willing to be and hence how much stock exposure you want.

 These various one-stop shopping funds offer a professionally chosen investment mix that’s continuously rebalanced.
 Indeed, once you become a shareholder, you don’t need to make any further investment decisions, beyond whether to add or withdraw money.
 These funds are also emotionally easy to own: All you see is a single share price, which will move far more sedately than the price of the various investments held within the fund.
 Put it all together, and these funds should be the top choice for the vast majority of investors.

 It’s best to own one-stop shopping funds within an individual retirement account, 401(k) or other tax-deferred account.
 Why?
 If you hold one of these funds in a taxable account, you’ll suffer a measure of tax inefficiency, for two reasons.
-First, you’ll receive taxable distributions generated by the fund’s bond holdings.
+First, you’ll receive taxable distributions generated by the fund’s stock and bond holdings.
 Second, as these funds rebalance their holdings to stay in line with their target mix, they could realize capital gains—which are then taxable to shareholders.